tgw4uiuc/CourseProject/Meta_Tutorial.md

 sudo apt-get install software-properties-common

 #install dependencies
-sudo apt-get install g++ cmake libicu-dev git libjemalloc-dev zlib1g-dev
+sudo apt-get install cmake libicu-dev git libjemalloc-dev zlib1g-dev
 ```

-Now need to make sure that we use gcc/g++-7 and not the newer version that is installed by default on the system.
+Now we need to make sure that we use gcc/g++-7 and not the newer version that is installed by default on the system.
 (You may want to remove these links after you are finished successfully building MeTa).
-1

 ```
 sudo ln -s /usr/bin/gcc-7 /usr/local/bin/gcc